The

 and

-the info-provider only publishes doors tagged as glue
+the info-provider only publishes doors tagged as glue.

 By default, all doors are tagged as both srm